 Notes: Credit extended by MFIs excluding the ESCB to domestic general government.
 Credit comprises granted loans and holdings of debt securities issued.
 Total assets excludes remaining assets.
 For some countries, such as Italy and France, government-owned agencies mandated to finance primarily public administrations are listed as MFIs.
-Data for Hungary refer to December 2016 instead of January 2017.

-1.7 MFI loans for house purchase (EU; share of credit to the private sector; percentages)
+1.7 MFI loans for house purchase

 Notes: MFIs excluding the ESCB.
 Data refer to loans granted to domestic households for house purchase purpose.
 Credit comprises loans and holdings of debt securities.
-Data for Hungary refer to December 2016 instead of January 2017.